dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 7. After you enable keychain sharing, follow these steps to create a separate access group in which the Intune App SDK will store its data.
 You can create a keychain access group by using the UI or by using the entitlements file.

-    If you're using the UI to create the keychain access group:
+		If you are using the UI to create the keychain access group, make sure to follow the steps below:

     1. If your mobile app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-    2. Add the shared keychain group `com.microsoft.intune.mam`.
+    2. Add the shared keychain group `com.microsoft.intune.mam` to your existing access groups.
 The Intune App SDK uses this access group to store data.

     3. Add `com.microsoft.adalcache` to your existing access groups.

+		4. Add `com.microsoft.workplacejoin` to your existing access groups.

 	![Intune App SDK iOS: keychain sharing](../media/intune-app-sdk-ios-keychain-sharing.png)

-    If you're using the entitlement file to create the keychain access group, prepend the keychain access group with `$(AppIdentifierPrefix)` in the entitlement file.
+  	5. If you are using the entitlement file to create the keychain access group, prepend the keychain access group with `$(AppIdentifierPrefix)` in the entitlement file.
 For example:

 			* `$(AppIdentifierPrefix)com.microsoft.intune.mam`
 			* `$(AppIdentifierPrefix)com.microsoft.adalcache`

 	> [!NOTE]
 	> An entitlements file is an XML file that's unique to your mobile application.
 It is used to specify special permissions and capabilities in your iOS app.